tjingsheng/swe-take-home-assignment/README.md

 | Started   | ~ 5th March 2025, 5:00 PM |
 | Completed | ~ 6th March 2025, 7:00 AM |

-## Assumptions and Interpretations

-1. Sorting Criteria

-Ambiguity: Sorting is only mentioned as NAME or SALARY, always in ascending order.
-There is no mention of whether sorting can be combined (e.g., sorting first by SALARY and then by NAME in case of ties).

-Assumption: If more than one sort key is provided (e.g., ["SALARY", "NAME"]), we apply sorting in the order given, prioritising the first key before moving to the next.

-e.g. /users?sort=NAME&sort=SALARY will sort by NAME then SALARY is there is a tie.

-2. Salary Range Handling

-Ambiguity: The default values are 0.0 for min and 4000.0 for max.
-However, it's not explicitly stated what happens if min > max (e.g., /users?min=5000&max=4000).

-Assumption: If min > max, return an empty list ("results": []), not an error.

-3. Offset and Limit Behaviour

-Ambiguity: There is no mentioning of behaviour when the offset exceeds the number of available records.

-Assumption: If offset is greater than the available results, return an empty list ("results": []), not an error.

-4. Concurrency and Scaling

-Ambiguity: The requirement states that concurrent uploads are desirable but does not specify the expected behaviour when two uploads update the same user.

-Assumption: The last successful upload overwrites the previous one (last write wins).

-5. HTTP Response Codes

-Ambiguity: Which HTTP status codes should be used for specific failures?

-Assumption:

-- `200 OK` → Successful operations.
-- `500 Internal Server Error` → Unexpected failures.

-6. Unique Name Handling

-Ambiguity: The requirement does not specify whether user names should be unique or how case sensitivity is handled when determining uniqueness.

-Assumption: User names are not required to be unique.
-Names are treated as case-sensitive, meaning "JohnDoe" and "johndoe" are considered different users.

 ## Setup

 ### Prerequisites